haja-fgabriel/webrtc-broadcast-server/README.md

 Signaling server made for broadcasting.
 It is the implementation of my B.Sc. thesis idea.

 ## Prerequisites
-1. Node.js version 14.16.1 (older versions may work too)
+1. Node.js version 14.16.1 (older versions may work too) - make sure you have npm installed

 ## Installation
 1. Clone (or download) the repo wherever you want on your computer